 In a large bowl, either mash the potatoes (remove the skin first) or use a ricer, which will give you really fluffy potatoes with no bits.
 Add the parmesan, egg yolks, salt and half the flour.
 Knead with your hands, adding more flour as you need.
 You want the dough to be smooth, moist but not sticky.
 If the dough sticks to your hands, add more flour.
 It should be very soft and bounce back slightly when pushed.

 Divide the dough into 4 pieces, then roll out each one like a long skinny sausage, and cut 2cm to 1 inch pieces.
-Set aside on paper towels. (it’s best to cook this straight away, fresh homemade gnocchi does not last in the friedge).
+Set aside on paper towels (it’s best to cook this straight away, fresh homemade gnocchi does not last in the fridge).

 Bring a large pot of salted water to the boil, gently drop the gnocchi in and let them cook for a couple of minutes.
 When they rise to the surface, test on by tasting.
 They cook really quickly – don’t leave it too long otherwise they will overcook.
 Remove with a slotted spoon.
 Place the gnocchi in a bowl and top with the hot braised ox tail.
 Top with grated cheese and parsley.